mateoconlechuga/cesium/readme.md

 * Create a program.
 * Delete a program.

 * Folder dedicated to FLASH applications.
-(No other folder support) (toggle in settings)
+(No other folder support, toggle in settings)
 * Automatically quits after a minute of inactivity so it won't drain your battery.

 * Displays program details such as: